blbadger/blbadger.github.io/logistic-map.md

 where r can be considered akin to a growth rate, $x_{n+1}$ is the population next year, and $x_n$ is the current population.
 Population ranges between 0 and 1, and signifies the proportion of the maximum population.

 Let's see what happens to population over time at a fixed r value.
-To model (1), we will employ numpy and matplotlib, two indispensable python libraries.
+To model (1), we will employ numpy and matplotlib, two indispensable python libraries for mathematical modeling.

 ```python
 #! python3